 The Loeries – Telling Better Stories

-Entry for this year’s Loeries is now open, with a call for agencies, studios, brands and designers to tell better stories – stories that upend stereotypes, tear down racial divides, and embrace cultural differences.
+This year, the Loeries called for agencies, studios, brands and designers to tell better stories – stories that upend stereotypes, tear down racial divides, and embrace cultural differences.
 We sat down with Loeries CEO Andrew Human to unpack his belief in the power the creative industry has to shape the way we see the world, and ultimately, tell a better story for humanity.

 Why is the Loeries committed to telling better stories?